Wednesday, March 05, 2025

 Hamnet, Chloé Zhao (Venice)

-Highest 2 Lowest, Spike Lee (Denzel Washington) (post-production)
+Highest 2 Lowest, Spike Lee (Denzel Washington) (post-production) (could go Cannes and probably Competition)

 O Agente Secreto (The Secret Agent), Kleber Mendonça Filho